sonnyp/troll/gjspack/README.md

 const window = builder.get_object("window");
 ```

 For blueprint support, you will need `blueprint-compiler` but you don't need the meson submodule.
+For now please make sure to use `blueprint-compiler` >= `40f493b378cf73d1cc3f128895e842e8665a56c3`.

 See [https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/flatpak.html](this) for Flatpak otherwise you can just close the directory and specify the path to the executable.